memmily/memory-game/README.md

 # memory-game
-Memory game using Bootstrap and Vanilla JavaScript.
+(Work in progress) Memory game using Bootstrap and Vanilla JavaScript.